-On the whole, the FDIC and RTC support H.R.
-5050 since it would provide the FDIC and the RTC with a number of important new enforcement tools.
-These new tools will allow us to combat financial institutions fraud more effectively and save money for the Federal deposit insurance funds.
-A detailed discussion of the individual provisions of H.R.
-5050 -- as well as recommended amendments -- are contained in the attachment to this statement.
+On the whole, the FDIC and RTC support the thrift and bank fraud amendments passed by the Senate as part of the omnibus crime bill, S. 1970 (the "bank fraud amendments".)
+They would provide the FDIC and the RTC with a number of important new enforcement tools.
+These new tools will allow us to combat financial institutions fraud more effectively and save money for the Federal deposit insurance funds and the taxpayers.
+We are in the process of developing a detailed analysis of the individual provisions of the bank fraud amendments and will be pleased to provide a copy for the record once it is completed.